-The fan out dialog is used to set various fan-out patterns quickly in installations where fixtures are hanging symmetrically.
-The fan out tool works by modifying pan and tilt values on all selected fixtures in the current scene by symmetrical amounts.
+The fan out dialog is used to set various fan-out patterns quickly in installations with fixtures hanging symmetrically.

+The fan out tool does not create effects or macros, it simply works by modifying pan and tilt values on all selected fixtures in the current scene by symmetrical amounts.

 To create a fan out pattern, select two or more fixtures and drag the delta pan and delta tilt bars to set the range of the fan out.
 If an odd fixture number is selected, the 'middle' fixture will act as a center for the pan and tilt fan-outs respectively.
 If an even number of fixtures is selected, the pattern will form around a 'virtual' center fixture.

-Enable Center Delta on Home to default the middle fixture's pan and tilt to the home position.
+Use the Center Delta on Home to default the middle fixture's pan and tilt to the home position.